Traffic Safety Courses

 This course is for individuals convicted for the first time of operating a motor vehicle while intoxicated (OWI).
 Approved by the Wisconsin Department of Transportation (DOT), it is intended for participants who are not addicted to alcohol or drugs and who have been ordered to complete the course by their assessment agency.
 The program provides education, opportunities for reflection and strategies to reduce the risk of future impaired driving.

-• You must register for the course within ten business days of the release date on your Order for Assessment and Driver Safety Plan Report.
-Failure to register will result in a noncompliance report to the DOT and the loss of your driver’s license.
+- You must register for the course within 10 business days of completing your assessment.
+Failure to do so will result in a noncompliance report to the DOT and may lead to the loss of your driver’s license.

 Multiple Offender Program